nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

+**Use case: UC5 - list all employees**
+**MSS:**
+1. User requests SudoHR to list all employees.
+2. SudoHR shows all employees.

+    Use case ends.

-**Use case: UC5 - Add employee's leave**
+**Use case: UC6 - Add employee's leave**
 **MSS:**
 1. User requests SudoHR to add leave for a employee with a specific eid on a specific day.
 2. SudoHR informs user that employee's leave has been successfully added.

     Use case ends.

 **Extensions**

 * 1a.
 The given command has invalid inputs

     * 1a1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1b.
 The given command has missing inputs.